xnyan/domino/README.md

 ## Experiments on Azure

 Follow [the README file under /exp-azure](https://github.com/xnyan/domino/tree/master/exp-azure) to repeat the experiments in the Domino paper on Azure.
-The scripts can also be used to run the prototype in a distributed setting in a local cluster by modifying configuration files (i.e., *-location.config) to specify machine IP addresses.
+The scripts can also be used to run the prototype in a distributed setting in a priave cluster by modifying configuration files.